 The size of the Board is commensurate with the size and business of the Company.
 The selection and appointment of Directors of the Company and its composition is governed by the relevant provisions of the Act and the Rules thereunder, Regulation 17 of the SEBI Listing Regulations and the guidelines/ regulations/circulars issued by the Reserve Bank of India ("RBI"), from time to time, and is in conformity with the same.
 The Board has a mix of Independent and Non-Executive Director, with one-half of the Board comprising Independent Directors.
 The Company's Board consists of eminent individuals having expertise and experience in various fields who understand and respect their fiduciary roles and responsibilities towards its stakeholders, including the duties prescribed under the provisions of the Act and any other applicable laws, and strive hard to meet their expectations at all times.
 The Board mix provides a combination of professionalism, knowledge and experience required in the lending business industry and for oversight, governance and strategic needs of the Company.
-The Board is well- diversed and meets the criteria prescribed under the Policy on Board Diversity adopted by the Board.

-As on 31st March, 2024, the Board of Directors comprised a combination of 6 Directors, as mentioned below:
+As on 31st March, 2025, the Board of Directors comprised a combination of 6 Directors, as mentioned below:

-Sr. No. Category of Directorship Name of the Director(s) 1.
-Independent Director Mr. Raghunandan Dattatray Maluste 2.
-Independent Director Mr. Sanjeev Ramesh Shah 3.
-Non-Executive Director Mr. Dipak Gupta 4.
-Non-Executive Director Ms. Sujata Guhathakurta 5.
-Non-Executive Director Mr. Phani Shankar 6.
+Sr No. Category of Directorship Name of the Director(s) 1.
+Non-Executive Independent Director Mr. Raghunandan Dattatray Maluste (Chairman) 2.
+Non-Executive Independent Director Mr. Sanjeev Ramesh Shah 3.
+Non-Executive Independent Director Mr. Baswa Ashok Rao 4.
+Non-Executive Director Mr. Dipak Gupta 5.
+Non-Executive Director Ms. Sujata Guhathakurta 6.
 Non-Executive Director Mr. Paritosh Kashyap